 3. Be on the look for tile stains:

 If you see grime, try to determine what element made the stain.
 The cleaner will be dependent on the type of stain on your floor.
-Use the suitable House Cleaning cleaner for the blemish for the most effective clean.
+Use a suitable House Cleaning cleaner for the blemish for the most effective cleaning.
 Check on the procedures from the packaging on how to apply the House Cleaning solution properly.

 4. Watch for soap residue:

-Dry the tiles: Don’t let your glazy ceramic tile floors air-dry.
+Dry the tiles: Don’t let your glazy ceramic tile floors air dry.
 The sitting water can form water spots on the floor.
-Be careful on drying the floor with a clean, lint-free cloth.
+Be careful about drying the floor with a clean, lint-free cloth.
 Dry the floor instantaneously after washing.